sebaschen/Machine_Learning_Projects/1_logistic_regression/Kaggle_Titanic/README.md

 ## Summary

 It's the classic Titanic Kaggle competition.
-We're going to use two methodologies to deal with the problem:
+We're going to use two methodologies to deal with the problem of `who will survive in the Titanic tragedy story`:

 1. Logistic Regression: Use logistic regression to find a line that can separate the data to two parts.
 2. Random Forest Classifier: Random forest is a versatile machine learning method capable of performing both regression and classification tasks.